 - kosher salt and freshly ground black pepper

-Drizzle chicken stock over the hash.
+- Drizzle chicken stock over the hash.
 Use a spoon to make 4-6 wells in the hash (depending on how many people you're serving) and crack one egg into each well.
-Bake until the whites are set and the yolks are still runny (about 14 minutes), or to desired egg doneness.
+Bake until the whites are set and the yolks are still runny (about 8-14 minutes, depending on your skillet, the depth of your wells, and the temperature of your eggs), or to desired doneness.